Disclaimer: I don't own Star Wars

 Leia turned and looked up at him warily.
 He offered her his hand.

-"Leia, wake up!"
-A familiar voice shouted.
+"Leia, wake up!" a familiar voice shouted.
 Jerking slightly, Leia opened her eyes.
-The familiarity of the cockpit was a comfort, reminding her that she was indeed still on the Falcon and out of the clutches of her insane brother and violent father.
-No - not father and brother - they were imposters, she reminded herself.
+The familiarity of the cockpit was a comfort, reminding her that she was indeed still on the Falcon and out of the clutches of her insane brother and dark father.

 Rubbing her eyes, she turned in her seat.
 Han sat next to her in the pilot seat.